cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/a62XhIh.png" height="80%" width="80%" alt="Update Department"/>
 </p>
 <p>
-The Department assigned to this ticket might not be equipped to handle this issue.
+<b>The Department assigned to this ticket might not be equipped to handle this issue.
 This sounds like a system issue that needs to be handled by the system administrators.
-Click on the Department and change from Support to System Administrators.
+Click on the Department and change from Support to System Administrators.</b>
 </p>
 <br />